WUPL: Newscasts

-WWL-TV began producing a half-hour prime time newscast at 9:00 p.m. for WUPL on June 4, 2007.
+WWL-TV began producing a half-hour prime time newscast at 9 p.m. for WUPL on June 4, 2007.
 Titled My54 Eyewitness News at 9, it competed against WVUE (channel 8)'s longer established and hour-long in-house newscast as well as a WGNO (channel 26)-produced half-hour prime time newscast on CW affiliate WNOL-TV.
-The newscast featured the same anchor team as that seen on Eyewitness News Nightwatch, WWL-TV's 10:00 p.m. newscast.
-Unlike the 9:00 p.m. newscast on WVUE, the WUPL newscast aired only on Monday through Friday evenings.
-The WNOL newscast was canceled after the June 4, 2010 edition due to dismal ratings; by that time, the WWL-produced newscast on WUPL had passed the WNOL newscast at a distant second in the timeslot, behind WVUE.
+The newscast featured the same anchor team as that seen on Eyewitness News Nightwatch, WWL-TV's 10 p.m. newscast.
+Unlike the 9 p.m. newscast on WVUE, the WUPL newscast aired only on Monday through Friday evenings.
+The WNOL newscast was canceled after the June 4, 2010, edition due to low ratings; by that time, the WWL-produced newscast on WUPL had passed the WNOL newscast at a distant second in the timeslot, behind WVUE.
 In September 2010, WWL-TV began broadcasting its newscasts in 16:9 widescreen standard definition; the WUPL newscast was included in the upgrade.

-The WWL-produced 9:00 p.m. newscast ended its run on WUPL after the April 26, 2013 edition, having been canceled due to consistently low ratings; three days later on April 29, the program was replaced by The 504, a pre-recorded interview show originally hosted by WWL-TV weekday morning co-anchor Melanie Herbert (the program is currently hosted by Sheba Turk, also a WWL weekday morning co-anchor).
+The WWL-produced 9 p.m. newscast ended its run on WUPL after the April 26, 2013, edition, having been canceled due to consistently low ratings; three days later on April 29, the program was replaced by The 504, a pre-recorded interview show originally hosted by WWL-TV weekday morning co-anchor Melanie Hebert; it was hosted by Sheba Turk, who was a WWL morning anchor until relocating to KCBS-TV/KCAL-TV in 2023.
 Newscasts returned to WUPL on September 9, 2014, with the debut of a half-hour weeknight 6:30 p.m. newscast produced by WWL.

 Technical information

 Subchannels

-The station's ATSC 1.0 channels are carried on the multiplexed digital signals of other New Orleans television stations:
+The station's ATSC 1.0 channels are carried on the multiplexed signals of other New Orleans television stations:

-WUPL added MundoMax to its second digital subchannel in 2014 and Heroes and Icons to its third subchannel in 2015.
+WUPL added MundoMax to its second digital subchannel in 2014 and Heroes & Icons to its third subchannel in 2015.
 When MundoMax went dark on November 30, 2016, WUPL duplicated its main feed on its second subchannel until the addition of the newly-launched Quest network in late January 2018.

 Analog-to-digital conversion

-WUPL shut down its analog signal, over UHF channel 54, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcast on its pre-transition UHF channel 24.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 54, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
+WUPL shut down its analog signal, over UHF channel 54, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal continued to broadcast on its pre-transition UHF channel 24, using virtual channel 54.

 The station carries high definition programming in the 1080i resolution format rather than in 720p, MyNetworkTV's default HD resolution format, as WWL-TV (and the majority of the former Belo stations, regardless of network affiliation) carries its HD programming in the 1080i format.